hashimaawan/n8n_workflows/README.md

 #  n8n AI Agents Workflows

-A curated collection of intelligent, ready-to-use **n8n workflows** powered by AI models such as **Google Gemini**.
+A collection of intelligent, ready-to-use **n8n workflows** powered by AI models .
 These workflows are designed to automate real-world use cases like email classification, auto-responses, customer support handling, meeting scheduling, and more.

 ---